angarsky/diveintopython/learn/functions/lambda.md

 In this example, a `lambda` function is defined with the parameter `a`.
 The function adds `10` to the parameter and returns the result.
 The `lambda` function is then called with the parameter `5`, which results in the output of `15`.

-## Examples and use cases for Lambda functions in Python
+## Examples and use cases for lambda functions in Python

 1. **Sorting a list of tuples**: Lambda functions can be used as a **key argument** in the `sorted()` function to sort a list of tuples based on a specific element in the tuple.